 Skip to content

-Home » Tyson Fury secures Deontay Wilder rematch with UD despite horrific cuts
+Home » Fury secures Wilder rematch with UD despite horrific cut

-Tyson Fury secures Deontay Wilder rematch with UD despite horrific cuts
+Fury secures Wilder rematch with UD despite horrific cut

 Lineal heavyweight champion Tyson Fury overcame a horrible gash to set up a massive rematch with Deontay Wilder in February of next year.

 Facing undefeated Otto Wallin, Fury was expected to win comfortably.
-For the first two rounds, it looked as if that would be the case.
+It looked like that would be the case for the first two rounds.

 UNDERCARD

-Out-of-his-depth after giving it a considerable go, Juan Miguel Elorde was badly hurt in the third before being pulled out in the next session.
+Out of his depth after giving it a considerable go, Juan Miguel Elorde was severely hurt in the third before being pulled out in the next session.

 Zepeda, who lost to Terry Flanagan due to a freak injury in a previous world championship chance, is now closing in on a super-lightweight shot.